 And apparently the games by Atlus is purposely made to be even more memetic than Nintendo's for being being Nintendo Hard.
 In fact, the very first That One Boss subpage that wasn't a video game genre was for Atlus games.
 After all, one of their company spokespersons proudly admitted the following: We get off on your tears.

 On the Nintendo 3DS's one-year anniversary in the US, they distributed a Reggie Mii over SpotPass.
-If you venture forth with him in Find Mii, he's level 5 instead of the usual level 1 or 2 StreetPass Miis or wandering heroes you get.
+If you venture forth with him in Find Mii/StreetPass Quest, he's level 5 instead of the usual level 1 or 2 StreetPass Miis or wandering heroes you get.

 Though to be fair, the same applies to the Iwata Mii given to European and Japanese players similarily to Reggie.
 This is likely a feature for all "special" Miis received over Spotpass.

 Arguably justified in the first Super Smash Bros., since Captain Falcon was one of if not the most dominating characters in the game, and in the right hands could be absolutely devastating against any other character, or even multiple characters at once.
 So much so that he was greatly de-powered in the sequels, reducing him to merely a formidable opponent.